jquery/learn.jquery.com/CONTRIBUTING.md

 You're invited to share that energy to help us bring that ecosystem together and grow it further!

 If you've ever helped anyone, colleague or stranger, with a particular problem, then you know the value of having a reference you can quickly link to that says "here's how you do it."
 This site is intended to be that compendium, but there's always more to refine and add, and we need your help too!

+Of course, we'll also give you credit for your work!
+The **Contributors** section for each article is generated from the git commit logs on the file, so you'll be publicly acknolwedged for your help.

 ## How Does It Work?